-As of the end of March, the Project had received a third update to the Contract 1300 baseline schedule, but SFMTA stated that this update has been disapproved, along with the previous two updates.
-The March SFMTA Monthly Report states that the update to the schedule provided by the contractor continues to indicate that the completion of the contract would be six months late if delays are not recovered.
+As of the end of February, the Project had received a second update to the Contract 1300 baseline schedule, but SFMTA stated that this update has been disapproved, along with the first update.
+The February SFMTA Monthly Report states that the update to the schedule provided by the contractor continues to indicate that the completion of the contract would be six months late if delays are not recovered.
 In the opinion of the PMOC, if this estimate of the accumulated delay is accurate, the available buffer float in the Program Master Schedule has been consumed by accumulated delays to the 1300 Contract.
 A revised schedule update is needed to confirm whether buffer float remains in the Master Program Schedule.
 In any event, it is apparent that some delays in the 1300 Contract have occurred and that a recovery schedule should be prepared.
 SFMTA has indicated that it is focusing on the work to achieve the placement of the invert slabs in each of the stations to identify opportunities for reduced durations, parallel work, and elimination of unnecessary tasks in order to recover from the accumulated delays to the schedule.
 The planned revenue service date remains unchanged at December 26, 2018.

-The 1252 Contract achieved Substantial Completion on the planned April 15, 2015 date.
+The 1252 Contract is currently on track to be substantially complete on the planned April 15, 2015 date.
 The substantial completion of the 1252 Contract is not on the critical path for the overall project.